 Adding a small note about the date it was last updated will make it easier for everyone to work, and save you the hassle of coordinating endless email exchanges.
 This will also help you manage your product launch email campaign.

 This article is written by Ronita Mohan, content marketer at Venngage, the online infographic and design platform.
-Ronita is interested in a variety of topics related to digital marketing, visual content, and online engagement, which she enjoys researching and writing about.
+Ronita specializes in writing about visual content, online engagement, and digital marketing.
 All images in the article are sourced from Venngage.